mashahin/Gradient-Boosting-Python/README.md

 # Gradient Boosting
-Gradient boosting algorithms for classification and regression implemented with:
+Implementation of Gradient Boosting Algorithms for classification and regression using:
   * GBM-Sklearn
   * LightGBM
   * XGBoost